Home

 To identify which areas will most likely yield significant emissions savings, the individual business units can use the IBM Envizi ESG Suite to isolate and identify consumption trends.
 As Brogden notes: “They can ask themselves, ‘What’s driving our emissions?
 What’s actually achievable from a technical perspective?
 What fuels are we using and how does that factor in?’”

-Conversely, sustainability staff at the corporate level can use the IBM technology to evaluate funding requests, determining which programs will most likely help drive the group towards its long-term emissions reduction goals.
+Conversely, sustainability staff at the corporate level can use the IBM technology to evaluate funding requests, determining which programs will most likely help drive the group towards their long-term emissions reduction goals.
 Further, for those programs that are pursued, the shift to real-time tracking offered by the IBM Envizi ESG Suite helps to keep pressure on these reduction efforts to produce results.

-“Robust data means other parts of the organization rely on our department to know what’s going on,” clarifies Bridge.
-“It gives us crediblity with senior leadership and other stakeholders across the group as key decisions are being made.
-And it helps beyond our internal efforts as being able to convincingly prove our sustainability credentials is critical—particularly in Australia and New Zealand —when pursuing financing options.”
+“Reliable and robust ESG data enhances our credibility with senior leaders and stakeholders across the business, supporting informed decision-making on key matters,” clarifies Bridge.
+“And it helps beyond our internal efforts as being able to convincingly prove our sustainability credentials is critical—particularly in Australia and New Zealand —when pursuing financing options.”

 Real tracking.
 Real results.